pramnora/bash/language/editors/vim/README.md

 1> Press the [ESC] key
 2> Press the colon (:) key
 3> After colon type

 >:wq

 ...this will w>rite the file text you've typed in.../and, also, q>uit from out of the Vim editor environment.

+**NOTE**: If you decide you do NOT wish to save the changes you've made to a file; then, type...

+>:q!

+...which will allow you to q>uit from out of the editor...without saving.